Dolfost/snake-cpp/README.md

     git clone https://github.com/Dolfost/snake-cpp
     cd snake-cpp

 It will create the directory with name `snake-cpp` and enter it.
 Then You have to compile the game.

 ### Compiling the game
 To build the game You can:

     cmake -B build; cmake --build build
-    ./build/snake --build-help-pad
+    ./build/src/snakegame

-It will create the game executable `snake` in the `build/` direcotry and build the help pad for current terminal.
+It will create the game executable `snakegame` in the `build/src` directory.

 ## Running the game
 - Open the terminal window not smaller than 42 lines by 80 columns
 - To start the game You can execute
     ```
-    ./build/shanke
+    ./build/src/snakegame
     ```
     in the git directory root.

     If You are new to the game (probably You are), I recommend You to start game with the `--help` or `-h` option, so You can get used to it.
     ```
-    ./build/snake --help
+    ./build/src/snakegame --help
     ```
+Game files will be located in `../var` relative to game executable (`build/var` if following this guide).

 ## Contributing
 If You find any bugs or unexpected behaviors or just want to contribute to the snake-cpp, You are welcome at the [issues tab][issue].